termermc/nim-stack-strings/README.md

 # Nim Version Support

-Only Nim `2.0.0`+ is supported because the module takes advantage of various type system improvements introduced in `2.0.0`.
+Only Nim `1.6.14`+ is supported as there are bugs with `static int` in prior versions.